 Speed problems are generally due to the local ISP connection or local internet access setup (for example, where a proxy server is used) and so are unfortunately outside of the control of Workfront Proof.

 That said, there are a few steps you can take to check your connection speed which will allow for the root cause of the issues you are experiencing to be determined.
 All of these steps are equally important for the troubleshooting process and we would encourage you to take the time to gather information on all of the listed steps to ensure the most accurate diagnosis of the problem.

 Once you gather all the details, we would recommend that you consult with your local IT department to identify any local issues.
-If you need further help in the matter, please contact our Support Team.

 When you use Workfront Proof, you might be working with the Dashboard, for example, managing folder content and users or with the Workfront Proof Viewer: conducting a proof review, checking the comments already made, and so on.